sujazoya/Embdesign/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.29.2 - 2025-06-04 =

+* Fix: Missing responsive resize handles in responsive mode preventing manual preview adjustments
+* Fix: Style sections expanded by default instead of remaining collapsed - Editor V4
+* Fix: Publish button not triggered when applying a class - Editor V4

+= 3.29.1 - 2025-05-28 =

+* Tweak: Disabled the ability to use elements caching shortcode via the interface
+* Security Fix: Improved code security enforcement in Shortcode widget
+* Fix: Information modals are not showing as expected in the Editor - Editor V4
+* Fix: Error on the frontend when background overlay is set to hidden - Editor V4
+* Fix: Editor load issue when a widget does not register the "Advanced" tab

 = 3.29.0 - 2025-05-19 =